 Throughout Angela has been the consummate professional.
 She maintained a calm, yet strong demeanour remained informative and completely open in her communication and took complete ownership of the situation.
 We felt confident we finally had an advocate to steer us out of the nightmare we were in, and she did so with great respect and sincerity.
 I cannot speak more highly of Angela.
 She has literally rescued our family from what looked very much like a hopeless future.

 Words can’t describe how grateful I am to Trudie Cameron being my solicitor and to Andrew Tiedt presenting my case in the court.
 They both have been very supportive and amazingly professional and effective.
 I’ve got an absolutely fantastic outcome I couldn’t even dream about.

 Soon after meeting Andrew I knew he was the solicitor I wanted to handle my matter.
 He immediately sprang into action which brought me stability and hope during a tumultuous time in my life.
 Andrew was never afraid to give me straight answers to my tough questions which is a true mark of integrity.
 He is clearly at ease in the court environment and I believe his calm and measured demeanour went a long way to helping me secure the best result from my day in court.
 I would certainly recommend you approach Andrew if you need assistance.

 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

-Section 302 of the Queensland Criminal Code creates the offence of murder and provides that:
+Section 302 of the Criminal Code Act 1899 creates the offence of murder and provides that: